 Today’s youth need resilience for their personal growth and development.
 While guiding them to become tech-savvy users, it is still absolutely necessary for parents and teachers to help foster constructive online behaviour.
 Supportive parents play an important role in helping young people use the Internet wisely while they learn new skills, express their views and develop social ties.

-In lieu of these findings, researchers believe society should focus more on the positive aspects of the Internet as opposed to its many risks.
-It may not be possible for society to control every aspect of Internet usage, but it can arm our younger generation with the skills they require to make better decisions concerning their online lives.
-An effective, constructive and safe online experience is growing more and more reliable in being tech-savvy, something both families and schools can collaboratively work on enhancing and monitoring.
+In lieu of these findings, researchers believe society should focus more on the positive aspects of the Internet than its many risks.
+It may not be possible for society to control every aspect of Internet usage.
+Still, it can arm our younger generation with the skills they require to make better decisions concerning their online lives.
+An effective, constructive, and safe online experience is growing more and more reliable in terms of being tech-savvy, something both families and schools can collaboratively work on enhancing and monitoring.